Al Bastakiya: Where the Heritage of Dubai Sleeps

 Location of Bastakiya

 Another advantage is that the location is well connected by public transport.
-Less than a kilometer away is the Ghubaiba bus station and the Al Fahidi metro station is about five minutes on foot.
-Or, if you don’t want to switch between the red and green metro lines, you can walk five more minutes to the Burjuman metro station.
+The Ghubaiba bus station and the Al Fahidi metro station are less than a kilometer away and about five minutes on foot.
+Alternatively, if you don’t switch between the red and green metro lines, you can walk five more minutes to the Burjuman metro station.

 Other attractions near Bastakiya